christian-blum/ESP32-Key-Debouncer/README.md

 Checking `state` is equivalent to calling `isPressed()`.
 Use whatever you prefer.
 (Or better, don't.
 See above.)

 `interruptCounter` will tell you how many bounces of your key have been detected since creation of the `KeyDebouncer` instance.
 Use it if you want to see how bad your keys are.
-The worst of them may bounce a hundred times for each press or release.
+The worst of them may bounce a dozen times for each press or release.
 This does mean of course that pressing or releasing them wastes a certain amount of CPU time, and better keys waste less.
+Don't worry too much though; the ESP family has lots of muscle.

 ## Limitations

 At one point your hardware timers will overflow.
 This will probably cause problems with key debouncing for a few milliseconds.
 On variants with 64 bit counters this will happen every 584,942 years, and on variants with 56 bit counters it's every 2,284 years.
-You decide if you care; I don't.
+You decide if you care; I don't give a (imagine your favorite swear-word here).

 ## How it works